-The Master of Science in Regulatory Affairs of Food and Food Industries offers in-depth theory and practical training for professionals entering or advancing in the field of food regulatory affairs.
+The Master of Science in Regulatory Affairs of Food and Food Industries offers in-depth theory and practical training for professionals entering or advancing in the field of regulatory compliance.

 The Master of Science in Regulatory Affairs of Food and Food Industries' courses and curriculum are cross disciplinary, covering topics and methods that lie at the intersection of the life sciences, agricultural planning, food science, nutrition, law, economics, international relations, and regulatory policy.
 The breadth of the curriculum provides students from various educational and employment backgrounds with the opportunity to contribute to an evolving market.